abhijeetroyyy/uber-clone/backend/README.md

 1. Register a new user by sending a POST request to `/users/register` with the required fields.
 2. Register a new captain by sending a POST request to `/captains/register` with the required fields.
 3. Log in with an existing user by sending a POST request to `/users/login` with the email and password.
+4. Log in with an existing captain by sending a POST request to `/captains/login` with the email and password.
-4. Use the returned JWT token for authenticated requests.
+5. Use the returned JWT token for authenticated requests.
-5. Get the user profile by sending a GET request to `/users/profile` with the JWT token.
+6. Get the user profile by sending a GET request to `/users/profile` with the JWT token.
+7. Get the captain profile by sending a GET request to `/captains/profile` with the JWT token.
-6. Log out the user by sending a GET request to `/users/logout` with the JWT token.
+8. Log out the user by sending a GET request to `/users/logout` with the JWT token.
+9. Log out the captain by sending a POST request to `/captains/logout` with the JWT token.